Haven’t done a short snippet food roundup post in a while. So here we go.

 A couple of handfuls of cherry tomatoes, cut in half.

-Pile these on top of an near the fish in the half sheet pan.
-Bake at 400 for 10-15 or however long it takes for the fish to cook.
+Pile these on top of the fish in a sheet pan.
+If you want to get fancy put a drizzle of lemon juice and white wine over everything.
+Bake at 400 for 10-15 minutes or however long it takes for the fish to cook.
 Now you have baked fish and a roasted tomato sauce to put on it.

 Short Blurbs on New and Not so New Food Places